w3c/wot/liaisons/opcf/collaboration-options.md

 # As W3C REC only
 W3C members setup an OPC UA Binding document as W3C Recommendation.
 OPC UA experts can be involved for getting feedback in that work.
+OPC UA *may* later adopt it or modify it as a companion specification.

 Pro
 * includes testing